KxSystems/docs-v1/docs/interfaces/c-client-for-q.md

 If the handle is

-- &ge;0, it is a generator function, and can return 0 (indicating a network error) or a pointer to a k object.
+- &ge;0, it is a generator function, and can return 0 (indicating a network error) or a pointer to a K object.
 If that object has type -128, it indicates an error, accessible as a null terminated string in `r->s`.
 When finished using this object, it should be freed through calling `r0(r)`.

 - &lt;0, this is for async messaging, and the return value can be either 0 (network error) or non-zero (ok).
 This result should _not_ be passed to `r0(r)`.